virmaior/zakkun-the-wyze/README.md

 This project has scripts that I've been using to automate video archiving on my wyze v3 camera.

 My wife and I bought a Wyze v3 to figure out what our flying squirrel (Zaccheus) is doing at night and just to keep records of him.
-The starlight sensor and night vision combined are some awesome features, but the ability to playback video in the application is limited.
+The starlight sensor and night vision combined are some awesome features, but the ability to playback video in the application is dismal.
 Moreover, without subscribing, you're limited to rather short clips.
+(I haven't used the app in years because I look at the JPEG feeds on page).

 # Project Goal